authgear/authgear-server/docs/specs/roles-groups.md

 # Changes in JWT access token

-The computed role keys of a user will appear as `roles` in the JWT access token.
+The effective role keys of a user will appear as `https://authgear.com/claims/user/effective_roles` in the JWT access token.
-`roles` is an array of strings, for example, `["store_manager", "salesperson"]`.
+It is an array of strings, for example, `["store_manager", "salesperson"]`.
 The order is unspecified.

 # Changes in User Info

-The computed role keys of a user will appear as `roles` in the User Info.
+The effective role keys of a user will appear as `https://authgear.com/claims/user/effective_roles` in the User Info.
-`roles` is an array of strings, for example, `["store_manager", "salesperson"]`.
+It is an array of strings, for example, `["store_manager", "salesperson"]`.
 The order is unspecified.

 # Changes in the headers of resolver